l7f19/l7f19/README.md

 ## Glad to see you here!

-- 🎓 I am pursuing a B.Sc. in Computer Science at the [DHBW Stuttgart](https://www.dhbw-stuttgart.de/en/)
+- 🎓 I am pursuing a M.Sc. in Data Engineering at the [Hasso Plattner Institute](https://hpi.de/en)

-- 💼 As a corporate student, I work at [IBM](https://www.ibm.com)
+- 💼 I am working as a Data Science Consultant at [IBM](https://www.ibm.com)

-- 🔭 I’m currently working on a [student research project](https://github.com/felixhoffmnn/studienarbeit) about investigating political statements in social media with NLP methods

-- 🌱 I’m currently interested in Data Engineering and NLP
+- 🌱 I am currently interested in Data Engineering and NLP

 <br/>